 Sketch London

 This Sketch is stunningly rendered.
-Housed in a grandiose townhouse just off Regent Street, Sketch is a quirky palace of design, fine dining and good drink.
+Housed in a grandiose townhouse just off Regent Street, it’s a quirky palace of design, fine dining and good drink.
 There are multiple dining areas – a more casual Parlour for breakfast and light lunches; the stunning Glade with its cocktails and fairytale-esque découpage walls; the famously beautiful Gallery dining room for one of afternoon tea (that’s one of our top picks for best afternoon tea in London) and dinner; and the upstairs Library, one of London’s most beautiful Michelin-starred restaurants, serving stunning Modern European dishes.

 Details: 9 Conduit Street, W1S 2XG | Book Sketch